Reddragonemperor58/Restaurant_review_sentiment_analysis/README.md

 ### Saved Model:
-The file named "rr_model.sav" is the RandomForestClassifier model that has been saved using joblit after training a model in my lappy😊
+The file named "rr_model.sav" is the RandomForestClassifier model that has been saved using joblit after training a model it my lappy😊